 SemStream's operations generate revenue from the purchase, transportation, storage, distribution and resale of NGL products, primarily propane, and to a lesser extent, butane and natural gasoline.
-SemStream is one of the largest private propane terminal operators in the industry with 12 owned NGL terminals and one leased NGL terminal, each operating 24 hours a day, seven days a week.
+SemStream is one of the largest private propane terminal operators in the industry with eleven owned NGL terminals and one leased NGL terminal, each operating 24 hours a day, seven days a week.
+SemStream also has one additional NGL terminal under construction and scheduled for completion in the third quarter of 2010.
 SemStream generates revenue at its terminals from marketing and throughput fees.
 Additionally, SemStream manages a number of exclusive supply and marketing agreements which enable SemStream to execute a seasonal inventory strategy of purchasing inventory in the summer off-season months, storing that product and forward selling the inventory for delivery during the winter months of peak demand.